bravoavo/landlord/README.md

 - Getting the chosen map size and generating a bunch of zones (each zone equals the game map cell)
 - Initialize Landlord by creating empty Landlord.data config file under ../oxide/data directory

+The first initialization takes time up to 30 seconds.
+It depends on your map size.

 All sensitive data stored at Landlord.data file.
 All data tied to ZoneManager data and the game map siz.e

 Backup-restore functional is not emplimeted yet, but you can try: